oswaldonts/destinycardapi/README.md

 `classType`\
 with the following values `classType=0` for titan, `classType=1` for hunter, `classType=2` for warlock\

-POST /inventoryItems\
+POST /api/destiny/items\
 This is used to insert data in the database

-It uses the following query params\
+It uses the following body params\
 `hash`\
 Hash is the id for the item in bungie api, you can get it from several apps like [data.destinysets.com](https://data.destinysets.com), [light.gg](https://light.gg)